New for September 2016: we have a video explaining an exact synthesis technique from Keysight.

 Resonance of RLC circuits

 Resonance is a term used to describe the property whereby a network presents a maximum or minimum impedance at a particular frequency, for example, an open circuit or a short circuit.
-Resonance is an important concept in microwaves, especially in filter theory.
-One simple form of resonator is a lumped element RLC circuit, sometime called "tank circuit".
-Why the term "tank?"
-Because an LC resonator can store energy in the form of an AC sine wave, much like a pendulum "stores" gravitational energy.
+To learn more about this important concept in microwaves, especially in filter theory , see our page on Resonances of RLC circuits.